 Produced by Nomad Films

 The road through the state of Rondonia was partly financed by the World Bank.
-It was paved to help hundreds of thousands of colonists from other areas of Brazil move into the region to farm, but the effects on the environment have been catastrophic, and measures to protect the Indians have proven inadequate.
-Ironically, many of the settlers have gained very little.
-Poor soil and poor planning have meant that many attempts to farm the cleared land have failed.
+It was paved to help hundreds of thousands of colonists from other areas of Brazil move into the region to farm, but the effects on the environment were catastrophic, and measures to protect the Indians were proven inadequate.
+Ironically, many of the settlers gained very little.
+Poor soil and poor planning have meant that many attempts to farm the decimated land failed.